 - 10. If the server has been started successfully, test that it is responding to DHCP queries and that the client receives a configuration from the server; for example, use the ISC DHCP client.

 - 11. Stop running the server(s):

 - # keactrl stop

-For instructions specific to your system, please read the system specific notes, available on the Kea web site.
+For instructions specific to your system, please read the system specific notes, available in the Kea section of ISC's Knowledgebase.

 The details of keactrl script usage can be found in Chapter 6.